seahawk1986/kivy-osd2web/README.md

 sudo apt-get build-dep cython
 sudo apt-get build-dep kivy
-virtualenv ~/kivy # choose the directory wisely, you cannot move it without breaking the virtualenv source ~/kivy/bin/activate  # this is needed in every new shell session to use the python from the virtualenv pip install --upgrade pip pip install --upgrade cython pip install --upgrade kivy autobahn twisted pillow pygame # this may take a while to complete
+virtualenv ~/kivy # choose the directory wisely, you cannot move it without breaking the virtualenv source ~/kivy/bin/activate  # this is needed in every new shell session to use the python libraries from the virtualenv pip install --upgrade pip pip install --upgrade cython pip install --upgrade kivy autobahn twisted pillow pygame # this may take a while to complete